NVIDIA/OptiX_Apps/README.md

 The CUDA Runtime API is a little more high-level and requires a library to be shipped with the application, while the CUDA Driver API is more explicit and ships with the driver.
 The documentation inside the CUDA API headers cross-reference the respective function names of each other API.

-To demonstrate the differences, *intro_runtime* and *intro_driver* are both a port of [OptiX Introduction sample #7](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_07) just using the CUDA Runtime API resp.
+To demonstrate the differences, **intro_runtime** and **intro_driver** are both a port of [OptiX Introduction sample #7](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_07) just using the CUDA Runtime API resp.
 CUDA Driver API for easy comparison.

-*intro_denoiser* is a port from [OptiX Introduction sample #10](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_10) to OptiX 7.0.0.
+**intro_denoiser** is a port from [OptiX Introduction sample #10](https://github.com/nvpro-samples/optix_advanced_samples/tree/master/src/optixIntroduction/optixIntro_10) to OptiX 7.x.
-That example is the same as intro_driver with additional code demonstrating the built-in denoiser functionality with HDR denoising on beauty and optional albedo and normal buffers, all in float4 and half4 format (compile time options in config.h).
+That example is the same as *intro_driver* with additional code demonstrating the built-in denoiser functionality with HDR denoising on beauty and optional albedo and normal buffers, all in `float4` and `half4` format (compile time options in `config.h`).

+**intro_motion_blur** demonstrates how to implement motion blur with linear matrix transforms, scale-rotate-translate (SRT) motion transforms, and optional camera motion blur in an animation timeline where frame number, frames per seconds, object velocity and angular velocity of the rotating object can be changed interactively.
+It's also based on *intro_driver* which makes it easy to see the code differences adding the transform and camera motion blur.
+*intro_motion_blur* will only be built when the OptiX SDK 7.2.0 is found, because that version removed the `OptixBuildInputInstanceArray` `aabbs` and `numAabbs` fields which makes adding motion blur a lot simpler.

-All three intro examples implement the exact same rendering and runtime generated scene data and make use of a single device (ordinal 0) only.
+All four *intro* examples implement the exact same rendering with their scene data generated at runtime and make use of a single device (ordinal 0) only.
-(If you have multiple NVIDIA devices installed you can switch between them, by using the CUDA_VISIBLE_DEVICES environment variable.)
+(If you have multiple NVIDIA devices installed you can switch between them, by using the `CUDA_VISIBLE_DEVICES` environment variable.)

-*rtigo3* is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
+**rtigo3** is meant as a testbed for multi-GPU rendering ditribution and OpenGL interoperability.
 There are different multi-GPU strategies implemented (single GPU, dual GPU peer-to-peer, multi-GPU pinned memory, multi-GPU local distribution and compositing).
 Then there are three different OpenGL interop modes (none, pixel buffer object, direct texture mapping).